-In this section we consider extensions of stationary iterative methods for the solution of PageR-ank problems with multiple damping factors.
-We look in particular at the Power method, the Gauss-Seidel method, and the GIO iteration scheme.
-We are concerned with how these methods can be executed with the highest efficiency for solving such problems, especially with the question: for each method, whether there exist an implementation such that the computational cost of solving the PageRank problem with multiple damping factor is comparable to that of solving the ordinary PageRank problem with single damping factor.
+In this section presents the extensions of stationary iterative methods for the solution of PageR-ank problems with multiple damping factors, as presented in [1].
+We are interested in knowing if, for each method, there exists an implementation such that the computational cost of solving the PageRank problem with multiple damping factor is comparable to that of solving the ordinary PageRank problem with single damping factor.